HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 5. Decouples analysis initiation from data representation allowing for future flexibility

 ## General Metadata Requirements
 In the above framework, analysis pipelines will receive a set of bundles that _potentially_ need to be co-processed.
-As aforementioned, this signal will not explicitly identify the bundles that need to be co-processed in a single pipeline, instead, it will serve as a notification **indicating that any co-processing is to be done only within the boundaries of this set of files (submission envelope). **
+As aforementioned, this signal will not explicitly identify the bundles that need to be co-processed in a single pipeline, instead, it will serve as a notification **indicating that any co-processing is to be done only within the boundaries of this set of files.**

 Analysis can initiate multiple pipeline invocations as a result of a single DAPS being submitted.